webflorist/storyblok-backup/README.md

 #### Continuous backup integration examples

-You can use this script to create periodic backups of Storyblok spaces using GitHub Actions and artifacts, or commit each content change to a git repository usint Storyblok's webhooks.
+You can use this script to create periodic backups of Storyblok spaces using GitHub Actions and artifacts, or commit each content change to a git repository using Storyblok's webhooks.

 ##### Example for a GitHub workflow for a complete backup as an artifact